Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 \subsubsection{Triple points protected by the antiunitary \texorpdfstring{$C_n\mcP\mcT$}{CnPT} symmetry}

-Since TPs can also be protected by the antiunitary rotation symmetry $C_n\mcP\mcT$ (cf.~\cref{tab:TP-MPGs}), $\mcP\mcT$ symmetry can alternatively be broken while keeping $C_n\mcP\mcT$.
-In such case, the $C_n$ rotation symmetry is broken, while $C_{n/2} = (C_{n}\mcP\mcT)^2$ is a symmetry of the system.
+Since TPs can also be protected by the antiunitary rotational symmetry $C_n\mcP\mcT$ (cf.~\cref{tab:TP-MPGs}), $\mcP\mcT$ symmetry can alternatively be broken while keeping $C_n\mcP\mcT$.
+In such a case, the $C_n$ rotational symmetry is broken, while $C_{n/2} = (C_{n}\mcP\mcT)^2$ is a symmetry of the system.
 We have to distinguish two scenarios: the TPs are either protected by $C_6\mcP\mcT$ or by $C_4 \mcP\mcT$.
+Note that, as we discuss in \cref{App:Euler-monopole:PT-absence}, \cref{eq:TPP-not-gapless-condition} still applies in these MPGs, yet a careful analysis reveals that this constraint does not imply the inadmissibility of any TPP configurations.

-We begin with analyzing the first case, where the largest remaining rotation symmetry is $C_3$; therefore, a triangular geometry needs to be considered and the relevant rotation symmetry quantizing the hinge charges is $C_3$.
-Furthermore, we find~\cite{Elcoro:2020,Xu:2020} that the corresponding MPGs with resp.~without $m_v$ symmetry ($\bar{6}'m2'$ resp.~$\bar{6}'$) have the same unitary subgroup as the $\mcP\mcT$-symmetric MPGs $\bar{3}'m$ resp.~$\bar{3}'$, with matching ICRs.
-As a consequence, the hinge-charge jump is the same as for the other little groups with $C_3$ rotation symmetry, i.e., no change in the bulk-boundary correspondence.
+We begin with analyzing the case of $C_6\mcP\mcT$, where the largest remaining rotational symmetry is $C_3$; therefore, a triangular geometry needs to be considered and the relevant rotational symmetry quantizing the hinge charges is $C_3$.
+Furthermore, we find~\cite{Elcoro:2021,Xu:2020} that the corresponding MPGs with and without $m_v$ symmetry ($\bar{6}'m2'$ and $\bar{6}'$, respectively) have the same unitary subgroup as the $\mcP\mcT$-symmetric MPGs $\bar{3}'m$ and $\bar{3}'$, respectively, with matching ICRs.
+As a consequence, the hinge-charge jump is the same as for the other little co-groups with $C_3$ rotational symmetry, i.e., no change in the bulk-boundary correspondence.
 This has motivated us to group $C_3$ and $C_6\mcP\mcT$ within a single column of \cref{tab:HOBBC:Qjump}.
-We remark, however, that although the ICRs and the higher-order bulk-boundary correspondence are equivalent to the $C_3$ case, this is not true for the corresponding TP types~\cite{Companion}.
-Namely, in the presence of mirror $m_v$ symmetry (MPG $\bar{6}'m2'$), the TPs are type~$\mathsf{B}$ just like for the other $C_3$-symmetric cases; in contrast, in the absence of $m_v$ (MPG $\bar{6}'$) the TPs are \emph{always} type~$\mathsf{A}$.
-This follows from the absence of symmetries (no $m_v$ and no $\mcP\mcT$) that can protect NLs lying off the rotation axis, such that generally there are no NL arcs.
+We remark, however, that although the ICRs of the subgroup and the higher-order bulk-boundary correspondence are equivalent to the $C_3$ case, this is not true for the corresponding TP types, which depend on the ICRs of the full point group.
+Irrespective of the presence (MPG $\bar{6}'m2'$) vs.~absence (MPG $\bar{6}'$) of $m_v$ symmetry, the TPs protected by $C_6\mcP\mcT$ are \emph{always} type~$\mathsf{A}$~\cite{Lenggenhager:2022:TPClassif}.
+In the latter case, this simply follows from the absence of symmetries (no $m_v$ and no $\mcP\mcT$) that can protect NLs lying off the rotation axis, while in the former this requires a more in-depth analysis~\cite{Lenggenhager:2022:TPClassif}.